Digital-Humans-23/a1/README.md

 ![figure: overview2](imgs/overview2.png)

-*Figure 2: Don't be frightened!, this is a skeletal visualization of our Dogbot.
+*Figure 2: Don't be frightened!
+This is a skeletal visualization of our Dogbot.
 Assuming the base is at the target position, we want to find **desired joint angles** for each leg that allow the foot (i.e. the end effector of individual leg) to reach its corresponding target position.
 Note.
 You can render skeletal view by Main Menu > Draw options > Draw Skeleton.*